 Can Spray Foam be Used Outside?

 Spray foam insulation can be used in exterior walls.
-Spray foam insulation is a common method of keeping homes warm during the coldest months of the year.
-Spray foam is well-known for its ease of installation on a range of exterior wall surfaces.
+It is a common method of keeping homes warm during the coldest months and is well-known for its ease of installation on various exterior wall surfaces.

-After knowing where not to use spray foam insulation you can decide whether to use it as your house insulation or not.
-With such a high amount of budget, is spray foam insulation worth it?
+After knowing where not to use spray foam insulation, you can decide whether to use it as your house insulation or not.
+With such a high budget, is spray foam insulation worth it?
 It all boils down to your priorities.